Susanna Reid: Charity work

 Reid is a regular contributor to Media Trust, a charity linking other charities to the media industry, and has hosted events for the Myotubular Trust and Voluntary Arts England.
 In 1998, just before she became a reporter for Breakfast News, she worked for three months in Sri Lanka as a voluntary media consultant for a charity which counsels victims of the civil war and operates orphanages and social development programmes.

 On 22 April 2012, Reid took part in the London Marathon, raising money for Sport Relief, completing the course in just over five hours.

+In popular culture

+In the 2024 BBC miniseries Kidnapped: The Chloe Ayling Story, Reid was played by Louise Delamere.